-- E33: West Midlands Interchange 297ha (232.5ha to be removed from the Green Belt) - E14: Vernon Park 2.8ha - E20: Hilton Cross 4.8ha - E18: ROF Featherstone 36.ha - E24: i54 4.8ha - E44: i54 Western Extension (northern part) -16.7ha - 5.7 These allocations will mean that we can demonstrate that we can meet our own needs with a small surplus (1.5ha), plus have a minimum of 103.6ha available for strategic cross boundary unmet needs from the Black Country, as demonstrated through the supply/demand balance exercise in the EDNA 2022 (which relies on these proposed allocations as part of the supply).
-This 103.6ha surplus comprises of 36.6ha of surplus strategic employment land, as well as a contribution from WMI towards Black Country unmet needs of 67ha based on their 2021 Stantec report5.
-Given the size of WMI and the fact that our EDNA 2022 confirms that South Staffordshire only requires 18.8ha of the site to meet our labour demand and that other authorities within the surrounding market area have not to date indicated a need to claim a proportion of WMI, the 67ha contribution from WMI towards to Black Country is very much considered the minimum contribution available from the site.
-This position is reflected in the draft Statement of Common Ground (SoCG) that covers employment across the South Staffordshire FEMA. - The assessment has therefore confirmed that with the proposed allocations at para 5.6 that South Staffordshire has sufficient pipeline of employment land to meet our own needs and make a minimum contribution towards unmet needs of the Black Country of 103.6ha.
-Given this substantial contribution and considering the findings of the site assessments at Appendix A, it is not considered that further allocations on land options designated Green Belt or Open Countryside are justified.
+- 5.7.
+It is therefore proposed that the following sites are available and suitable for allocation: - E18: ROF Featherstone 36ha - E24: i54 2.4ha - E30: M6, Junction 13, Dunston 17.6 - E33: West Midlands Interchange 297ha - E44: i54 Western Extension (northern part) -16.7ha - 5.8 These allocations will mean that we can demonstrate that we can meet our own needs plus have a minimum of 112.2ha available for strategic cross boundary unmet needs from the Black Country.
+This 112.2ha surplus comprises of 27.6.ha of surplus strategic employment land identified in in the supply/demand balance in the EDNA update 2024, 17.6ha additional land allocated at M6 Junction 13, as well as a contribution from WMI towards Black Country unmet needs of 67ha based on their 2021 Stantec report.
+Given the size of WMI and the fact that our EDNA confirms that South Staffordshire only requires 18.8ha of the site to meet our labour demand and that other authorities within the surrounding market area have not to date indicated a need to claim a proportion of WMI, the 67ha contribution from WMI towards to Black Country is considered the minimum contribution available from the site.
+This position is reflected in the emerging draft Statement of Common Ground (SoCG) that covers employment across the South Staffordshire FEMA. - 5.9 The assessment has therefore confirmed that with the proposed allocations at para 5.7 that South Staffordshire has sufficient pipeline of employment land to meet our own needs and make a minimum contribution towards unmet needs of the Black Country of 112.2ha.
+Given this substantial contribution and considering the findings of the site assessments at Appendix A, it is not considered that exceptional circumstances exist for Green Belt, and therefore it is the Council's choice not to release Green Belt for employment allocations.
+There are two non-Green Belt sites in the Open Countryside assessed through this paper in addition to the proposed allocation at Junction 13, M6, however neither site has been assessed as suitable, in part due to being non-strategic in scale.

-5 West Midlands Strategic Rail Freight Interchange: Employment Issues Response Paper - Whose need will the SRFI serve?'
+&lt;sup>5 West Midlands Strategic Rail Freight Interchange: Employment Issues Response Paper - Whose need will the SRFI serve?'
 (Stantec, Feb 2021)